-For a complete list of Local Partner Outreach activities for the reporting year, please see Appendix 1-11.
+For a complete list of Local Partner Outreach activities for the 2009-2010 reporting year, please see Appendix 1-11 of the 2009-2010 Annual Report.

 7.b.
 Develop a collaborative LID grant project under the sponsorship of the American Basin Council of Watersheds (ABCW) to construct LID demonstration projects in Rocklin, Roseville, and Loomis.